aliceschulz/PatternAnalysis-2025_Fork/recognition/VQVAE_45324677/README.md

 ### Encoder

 An encoder network outputs discrete codes/embeddings.
-Similar to a traditional encoder, it functions by taking in the image inputs, and through a series of convolutional sampling, results in a different representation.
+Similar to a traditional encoder, it functions by taking in the image input data, and through a series of convolutional sampling, results in a different representation.
+To increase accuracy, this encoder implements residual connections through the use of residual blocks.

 ### Vector Quantiser

-Discrete latent space learnt by the VQVAE can capture important features of the data in an unsupervised manner.
+The Vector Quantiser helps to represent the discrete latent space that is learnt by the VQVAE and that can capture important features of the data in an unsupervised manner.
+Outputs from the encoder are entered into the vector quantiser, which then uses a nearest neighbour lookup to identify the closest embedding vector within the space.
+Embeddings are represented by the class nn.Embedding, which functions as a simple lookup table that maps an index value to a weight matrix.
+During training, the parameters of this embedding layer are adjusted, with the embedding matrix (also known as codebook) being updated via backpropagation to minimise the loss function.

 ### Vector Quantiser prior

+The prior in the VQVAE case is learnt rather than static.
+In the original VQVAE implementation, an autoregressive prior was used [?].

 ### Decoder

+The decoder takes as input the embedding vector identified by the vector quantiser.
+Through another series of convolutions, the input is sampled until the final output is produced.
+Similar to the encoder, residual connections are implemented through the use of stacks of residual blocks.

 ### PixelCNN

-It learns to model the prior.
+The PixelCNN is a model that learns to model the prior, and is used for generation.
+For image generation, it generates every new pixel sequentially, one at a time, and on the basis of (conditioned on) previous pixels it has generated [?].
+It uses masked convolutions, in order to set connections to any future pixels to zero, such that the model cannot 'see' these.
+To sample from the latent space, the trained PixelCNN is fit over the latent values.

 ### Loss

+The VQVAE loss is composed of three components, which each have their own interpretation and effect. <description of this>

+In terms of measuring reconstruction fidelity, the Structural Similarity Index (SSIM) was used.
+This is a framework for assessing the similarity and visibility of differences between a 'distorted' image and a reference image, based on the degradation of or change in structural information [?].
+It holds a benefit over other metrics as it takes texture and structural information into account, and incorporates perceptual phenomena such as luminance and contrast [?].
+In the case of this project, the SSIM is measured in reference to the original uncompressed/unedited HipMRI image.

+###

 ## Data & Preprocessing